Patrick Tennyson, President and Chief Executive Officer

 Mary Ann Colley, Chief Operating Officer

 Mary Ann Colley is the Chief Operating Officer at Butterfly Pavilion in Westminster, CO.
-She has been with the Butterfly Pavilion since May of 2002 and began her work as COO in 2020 after holding the position of VP of Science, Conservation and Operations for 10 years.
+She has been with Butterfly Pavilion since May of 2002 and began her work as COO in 2020 after holding the position of VP of Science, Conservation and Operations for 10 years.

 Mary Ann grew up in south Texas where she found her love for invertebrates and received a Bachelor of Science in Bioenvironmental Sciences and Entomology in 2001 from Texas A&M University, College Station.
 In 2010 she received her master’s degree in Education – Curriculum, Instruction, and Assessment from Regis University, Denver, CO.
 From 2010-2022 Mary Ann oversaw the growth of Butterfly Pavilion’s science, research, and conservation programs focused on invertebrate breeding with an emphasis on welfare and sustainable populations, as well as Butterfly Pavilion’s Pollinator Awareness through Conservation and Education (PACE) initiative, which focuses on habitat restoration, monitoring and pollination work.
 She oversees the Leading Environmental Action for Sustainability (LEAFS) program and is dedicated to bringing a unique perspective to sustainable business by supporting habitat and invertebrate conservation through innovative concepts like butterfly farming and beekeeping.
 Mary Ann has consulted on three NASA space shuttle missions, 2008-2011, for life science experiments with butterflies and spiders on the International Space Station.
 She led Butterfly Pavilion through the Association of Zoos and Aquariums accreditation process, awarded in 2014 and 2019; Butterfly Pavilion is the only standalone AZA-accredited invertebrate zoo in the world.
 She collaboratively formed the Colorado Pollinator Network in 2016 and continues to chair this state-wide network, now supporting an annual Pollinator Summit.
 Mary Ann spearheads the consultation, design and planning for permanent butterfly houses and exhibits nationally and internationally.
 She serves as affiliate faculty and mentor to graduate students in the Department of Biology at CSU.